inet-framework/inet/doc/src/users-guide/ch-collecting-results.rst

 measurement, a new measurement module must be implemented which processes the collected data.

-In order to configure one of the above packet flow measurements, you can use the following modules:
+In order to configure one of the above packet flow measurements, the following modules can be used:

 -  :ned:`FlowMeasurementStarter`: classifies packets to enter packet flows and starts timing measurements or packet event collection.